mideind/Yfirlestur/README.md

 HTTPS/JSON application programming interface (API) to perform spelling and grammar checking.

+### From the command line

-This API can for example by accessed by `curl` as follows:
+This API can for example by accessed by `curl` from the Linux/MacOS command line as follows (try it!):

 ```bash
     $ curl https://yfirlestur.is/correct.api -d "text=Manninum á verkstæðinu vantar hamar"
 ```

-...or, of course, via a HTTPS `POST` from your own code - see below.
+...or, of course, via a HTTPS `POST` from your own code; see below.

 All text is assumed to be coded in UTF-8.